-My name is Alex Maniatis and I was born on the 20th of March 1991 in Canberra, the capital city of Australia.
-I started surfing at the age 10 when my family moved from inland in the state of New South Wales to the eastern coastline of Australia.
-I began competing when I was 13 with several final results under the age of 16.
-Soon I progressed to the Australasian Pro Junior series, traveling to locations such as New Zealand, Indonesia, Tahiti and all around Australia.
+Alex Maniatis was born on the 20th of March 1991 in Canberra, the capital city of Australia.
+Alex started surfing at the late age of 12 when his family moved from inland in the state of New South Wales to the eastern coastline of Australia.
+He began competing at the age of 14 with several final results under the age of 16.
+Soon Alex progressed to the Australasian Pro Junior series, traveling to locations such as New Zealand, Indonesia, Tahiti and all around Australia grooming his surfing talent.

 Highlights include in 2009 winning two national Australian titles, an under 19’s individual All Star champion and MR Shield team’s champion.
-Since finishing the Pro Junior series in 2010, I felt burnt out and unsatisfied with contest surfing.
-I decided to put the jersey down and fulfill the free surfing role within the industry, working on video projects and traveling around the globe, maturing and developing my surfing ability.
+Since finishing the Pro Junior series in 2010, Alex felt burnt out and unsatisfied with contest surfing.
+He decided to put the jersey down to fulfill a “free surfing role” within the industry, working on video projects and traveling around the globe, maturing and developing his surfing ability.

-One of my free surfing achievements is the submission of an Innersection competition entry, which received over 10,000 views and was blogged and posted on many respected websites within the surfing community.
+One free surfing achievement to be noted was the submission of an Innersection competition entry which received a lot of attention worldwide being published and blogged on many respected websites within the surfing community.

 Over the next few years I’m looking to develop my surfing and athletic ability to the highest level that I can possibly achieve.
 In 2016 I’ll be competing on the World Qualifying Series in which I will be representing Greece, the first male surfer to do so.
 The eventual goal in the next few years is to qualify for the World Surf League, but most of all, enjoy the journey regardless of whether I win or lose.

 My greatest achievement would be winning two Australian Titles in 2009; All Star Boys Individual champion and MR Shield Teams champion.